 What am I missing?

-If you're in the self storage investing business and you know of a major resource I don’t have mentioned here, please leave a comment below and let me know what I'm missing!
-Hopefully, we can keep this list growing and maintain a solid running list of the most relevant online resources for self storage investors.
+If you're in the self-storage investing business and know of a major resource I haven't mentioned, please comment on the forum and let me know what I'm missing!
+Hopefully, we can keep this list growing and maintain a solid running list of the most relevant online resources for self-storage investors.